Parents sometimes ask me, is the ___ training session mandatory? (They probably think it’s a yes or no question.)

 Let me first share a few less-complex questions:

 - Are players expected to attend all their team’s training sessions?
-Yes (except for U10 and below were we say 2 of the 3 each week)
+Yes, when healthy.

 - If a player cannot make their team’s training session, should they let the coach know?
 Yes.